AlbinEriksson/WaveLand-ASL/README.md

    * When you hit the wraith with the sword
  * Custom levels
    * Starts and splits on custom levels
+   * Timer pausing between levels (for load removal)
+ * Other speedrun categories
+   * Max Rooms
+     * Starting timer on any prepared file
+     * Splitting on all rooms

 ## How to install
 ### In LiveSplit